-- 3. Installation of new braided packing rings: - 4.
-Remove end plates as per Instruction No. III and remove the old packing rings from the end plates. - a.
-For each end plate, use three () braided rings. - b.
+- 1. In each end plate, three (3) high temperature braided packing rings made of PTFE fiber are provided to seal the rotor shaft.
+Braided packing must be cut to the proper length.
+Braided packing when ordered from Magnum Systems will be precut to the proper length for the Airlock size for which the braided packing is ordered.
+Braided packing rings depend upon the proper amount of compression to be an effective shaft seal. - 2.
+Installation of new packing rings: - a.
+Remove end plates as per Instruction No. III and remove the old packing rings from the end plates. - b.
+For each end plate, use three (3) braided rings. - c.
 The cut ends of the braided packing rings, when placed in the end plate, should be rotationally staggered.
 The gland plate can be used to push the packing rings down inside the packing gland in each end plate.
-The gland plate can also be used to push the packing rings down inside the packing gland in each end plate.
-The gland plate can also be used to keep the packing rings in the packing gland when the end plate is re-installed onto the rotor shaft, but do not compress the three braided packing rings with the gland plate at this time. - c.
-After end plates and gland plates have been re-installed per Instruction No. IV, the gland plates can now be tightened down against the braided packing rings.
+The gland plate can also be used to keep the packing rings in the packing gland when the end plate is installed onto the rotor shaft but do not compress the three braided packing rings with the gland plate at this time. - d.
+Re-installed housing end plates per Instruction No. IV if they have been removed.
+The gland plates can now be tightened down against the braided packing rings.
 The gland plate screws should be tightened so as to firmly compress the packing down against the shaft.
-With the roller chain removed, the rotor should rotate with some resistance when pulling on the rotor vanes using an approximately 3 foot long wood 2 by 4 between the vanes.
-As a safety precaution do not pull on the rotor vanes with your fingers.
+With the chain drive still removed, the rotor should rotate with some resistance when pulling on the rotor vanes, using an approximately 3 foot long wood 2 by 4 between the vanes.